egig/drafterbit/packages/create/app/content/index.md

 Yes, this is not quite good content to show in your site.
 So here is quick tutor step about how to edit this page.

 Step 1.
-Edit this file according to your needs: `./content/index.md`
+Edit this file according to your needs: `./content/index.md` then save.

 Step 2.
 That's it.
+You can reload the site to see the changes.

 ## Create New Page